Recalibration of the H$\alpha$ surface brightness-radius relation for planetary nebulae using Gaia DR3: new distances and the Milky Way oxygen radial gradient: Methods

 We adopted the classification scheme from \citet{gonzalez-santamria21}, grouping the identifications into three reliability classes: A (most reliable), B, and C (least reliable).
 In our sample, 48\% of the CSPNe fell into group A, 36\% into group B, and 16\% into group C. This represents a notable improvement over \citet{gonzalez-santamria21}, who report 31.6\%, 30.9\%, and 37.5\% in groups A, B, and C, respectively.

 We then cross-matched our high-confidence identifications with those from \citetalias{chornay21}, selecting their ``true" PNe with reliability scores $> 0.8$.
 This yielded 462 PNe in common.
 As an additional consistency check, we compared the visual extinction values derived for each PN from the Balmer decrement reported in \citetalias{frew16} with the extinction from Galactic dust maps, as shown in the left panel of Fig.\ref{fig:extinction}.
 While the agreement is generally good, some outliers deviate significantly from the identity line, suggesting either incorrect CSPN associations, non-standard extinction values, or PNe with high internal dust content.
 We excluded sources lying more than $3\sigma$ from the identity relation, as illustrated in the right panel of Fig.\ref{fig:extinction}.
-Our final sample consists of 419 PNe with a high probability of correct association between the \textit{Gaia} sources and their corresponding CSPNe.
+Our final sample consists of 436 PNe with a high probability of correct association between the \textit{Gaia} sources and their corresponding CSPNe.
+From this total, 415 PNe have H$\alpha$ fluxes necessary to calculate the distances (see Section \ref{sec:bayes}).
+Table \ref{tab:gaia_id} lists the results for the \textit{Gaia} DR3 source identification and the obtained parameters from DR3.
+The description of the columns is given as a table note.